Gamera: Influences of the Heisei Trilogy

-However the 2006 film was generally not well-accepted by fans of the Heisei trilogy, but it was more welcomed by children and female audiences who were not specially targeted for the Heisei trilogy, (Note: Heisei trilogy increased its characteristics as the series progressed, and this tendency was not helpful to expand the fan base due to its increasing threshold to invite newer audience segments.
-Especially the unbalanced plot of Gamera 3: Revenge of Iris was shunned by children and female audiences.
-The decision not to produce sequels to the trilogy was further supported by declined proceeds of its merchandises which became proportionately more maniac.) resulting in the commercial failure of the film and cancellation of its sequels and other subsequent productions such as (one or two) anime(s) by Cartoon Network and Yoshitomo Yonetani, Gamera 3D by Yoshimitsu Banno, and one or more presumed reboot attempt(s) in 2010s, and the franchise was again in a period of inactivity until the 2023 Netflix series Gamera Rebirth.
-(Note: As aforementioned, the franchise after the bankruptcy of Daiei Film may have always tried to avoid direct competitions against Godzilla franchise, while Tokuma Shoten and Kadokawa's offers for a crossover were turned down in 1990s and 2002.
-Godzilla productions have been continuously released since 2014 where Gamera 3D was one of predecessors of MonsterVerse series by Legendary Pictures.)
+However the 2006 film was generally not well-accepted by fans of the Heisei trilogy, but it was more welcomed by children and female audiences who were not specially targeted for the Heisei trilogy, resulting in the commercial failure of the film and cancellation of its sequels and other subsequent productions such as (one or two) anime(s) by Cartoon Network and Yoshitomo Yonetani, Gamera 3D by Yoshimitsu Banno, and one or more presumed reboot attempts in the 2010s, and the franchise was again in a period of inactivity until the 2023 Netflix series Gamera Rebirth.
 Takashi Miike's Daimajin project was presumably cancelled due to the aftermath of Gamera the Brave, while it resulted in the production of Daimajin Kanon, and Daimajin appeared in Miike's The Great Yokai War: Guardians (2021), along with Gamera in its spin-off novelization; Miike's The Great Yokai War (2005) also made brief references to Gamera.